Tsushima at it’s furthest point from Japan is less than 50km from South Korea.

 Some easy riding through the countryside of Shimane prefecture this morning.
 Something about this region makes me always enjoy visiting here.

-The road up to the first viewpoint was just an overgrown track, but fortunately it had been sealed originally so was still manageable on the FJR.
+The road up to the first one was just an overgrown track, but fortunately it had been sealed originally so was still manageable on the FJR.

 Day 5.
 Yamaguchi prefecture